 A caveat: I suggest you be prepared for the Roman way of slow service: they get very busy especially in high season, and they don't add extra staff.
 So you might feel ignored.
-Just relax and enjoy the food, and realise this is the way it is.
+Just relax and enjoy the food.

 How to get there: With your back to the pantheon, you will see two streets leading straight in the other direction from it.
 Take the one on the right, via del Pantheon.
 This will take you to Piazza della Maddalena.
 Immediately take your first right, via delle Colonnelle.
 You can spot Del Sostegno by the green neon sign that says simply "Trattoria."